Review and Comments by Ken Burke

 What Happens: A movie adapted from a children’s book by Emma Yarlett, this animated story features Orion (voice of Jacob Tremblay), an 11-year-old boy with many fears: (an incomplete list, in no particular order) bullies, bees, dogs, the ocean, cell phone radiation, homicidal gutter clowns, falling off tall buildings, rejection, humiliation, talking to his secret-crush Sally (Shino Nakamichi), clogging up a toilet, field trips, infections from mosquito bites, and on and on.
 Yet, despite love and encouragement from his parents (Carla Gugino, Matt Dellapina) to face up to those fears, his biggest horror comes with the darkness at the end of each day, causing him to illuminate his bedroom with several nightlights.
 One night, though, that tactic doesn’t work because he’s visited by a manifestation of the Dark (Paul Walter Hauser) who keeps a list of all the children (maybe adults too) who are afraid of his existence, with Orion’s fear so intense it’s become insulting.
 Dark, in his intimidating size, convinces Orion to go on a journey with him to see all of the wonderful things that happen at night beginning with an introduction to his nighttime-associates: Sleep (Natasia Demetriou), Insomnia (Nat Faxon), Quiet (Aparna Nancheria), Unexplained Noises (Golda Rosheuvel), and Sweet Dreams (Angela Bassett).
 They’re angry that Dark has brought this frightened kid into their realm, but we see they’ve also got some weakness, especially Sleep who’s not above using a knockout-hammer or other weapons to force a restless-someone into her realm.

 At first Orion messes up some of what these nighttime entities are doing, eventually comes to understand them better, even as he’s getting more comfortable with Dark.
 Dark becomes depressed, though, when Orion admits he prefers Light (Ike Barinholtz), who brings on the day, sweeping Dark away (I wonder if screenwriter Charlie Kaufman was also thinking of the relevant Greek deities—Nyx, the night and Eos/Aurora, the dawn making way for Helios commanding the chariot of the sun).
-In his “darkness,” Dark, instead of his normal flowing away as Light approaches allows Light to seemingly destroy him leaving humanity in a situation of perpetual daylight, which become oppressive (must be like living at the North Pole or South Pole during their respective summers) ⇒At this point we realize this story’s being told by adult Orion (Colin Hanks) to his little daughter, Hypatia (Mia Akemi Brown), who wants a different ending (Has Orion grown up in an existence of perpetual daylight?
+In his “darkness,” Dark, instead of his normal flowing away as Light approaches allows Light to seemingly destroy him leaving humanity in a situation of perpetual daylight, which become oppressive (must be like living at the North Pole or South Pole during their respective summers). ⇒At this point we realize this story’s being told by adult Orion (Colin Hanks) to his little daughter, Hypatia (Mia Akemi Brown), who wants a different ending (Has Orion grown up in an existence of perpetual daylight?
 Or was his whole story about adventures with Dark just a fantasy she wants to change?) so she time travels into young Orion’s world of constant daytime, gets help from the nighttime entities where Sweet Dreams allows avatars of Orion and Hypatia into his subconscious as Dark is summoned; however, as the trio rejoices, a door opens sucking Dark and Orion into a void.
 Quiet awakens the sleeping boy Orion which allows Dark to re-manifest, restoring the natural order, except Hypatia is now stuck in the past until a boy, Tycho (Nick Kishiyama), comes in a time machine to rescue her.
 (How?
 I guess you’ll have to ask Mr. Kaufman, but this branch of the family does seem to have access to various methods of navigating the time-space-continuum.)
 Our overall story jumps again to Hypatia as an adult (Shannon Chan-Kent) telling it all to her son, Tycho, then she goes out onto the porch to say goodnight to her Mom and Dad, Sally (Ren Hanami) and Orion, with the last scene being these parents as young kids enjoying a Planetarium field trip.⇐

 So What?
 Still generally staying away from theaters in my COVID-cautious-mode, I noted that a few recent theatrical releases have now come to streaming—Wonka (Paul King, 2023), Aquaman and the Lost Kingdom (James Wan, 2023), and Ferrari (Michael Mann, 2023), but I really don’t have much interest in any of them, especially given that all of them come with a $19,99 rental fee—so a local glowing review got me intrigued about the new option of Orion …, especially because the screenplay adaptation is by the always-wonderfully-enigmatic-Charlie Kaufman (creator of so many marvelous scripts, especially Being John Malkovich [Spike Jonze, 1999; Oscar nomination for Best Original Screenplay], Adaptation [Jonze, 2002; Oscar nom for Best Adapted Screenplay], Endless Sunshine of the Spotless Mind [Michel Gondry, 2004; Oscar winner for Best Original Screenplay], and I’m Thinking of Ending Things [Kaufman, 2020; 4½ stars review in our September 10, 2020 posting]).
 However, in retrospect, with my initial-non-familiarity with the book I had no idea what Kaufman may have added to the events/ideas on the previous pages, but I did solve that by going to this site* where I get the whole book in a mere 8:23 allowing me to see Kaufman adds the other night entities, the dangerous adventures, and the time-travelling, greatly expanding the original, concise premise (with, for me, the funniest Kaufman-esque element being Sleep’s nefarious tactics).